rolanda4/rolanda4/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning full stack web development at ALX
+- 🌱 I’m a fellow of Blossom Academy Data Analytics Fellowship
 - 🤔 I’m looking for help with React
 - 💬 Ask me about HTML, CSS
 - 📫 How to reach me: azeemrolanda@gmail.com